We ARE… The Best Kept Secret in Western North Carolina

 Why the dramatic increase in the number of clients?

 Rest assured that CARING for Children did not intentionally increase our advertising to become more well-known to children and families in need.
 It appears that the reason for the increase in clients is on-going system change in North Carolina.
 Economic conditions over the past several years have resulted in a number of agencies like CARING either closing their doors or merging with much larger agencies that provide services across the state.
 As that happens, corporate concerns and resource allocation issues can tend to compete with the concerns of children and families.

-Keeping things close to home seems to be working for Vicky just one CARING’s 710 clients last year.
+Keeping things close to home seems to be working for Vicky just one CARING’s many clients.
 Vicky came to Trinity Place to escape an abusive father.
 Vicky’s mother loved her and wanted to care for her but had her own mental health issues that prevented her from doing so.
 Vicky went from Trinity Place to CARING for Children’s Therapeutic Foster Care program.
-She also began receiving psychiatric and psychotherapy help through CARING for Children’s ACE program.
+She also began receiving psychiatric and psychotherapy help through CARING for Children’s CARING clinic.
 Vicky will soon be adopted by her Therapeutic Foster Parents.
 Vicky’s mother has also been getting help and remains closely connected to both Vicky and Vicky’s foster family.

 As always in our efforts to help as many children and families in need as possible, CARING for Children was the recipient of a great deal of community support.
 And, as always, we will need a great deal of community support again this year.
 So we hope that with each passing year, CARING is becoming a little less of a secret.
 And, if you have the chance to spread the word, we would appreciate it.